-Six ready-to-drink, excellent quality red Bordeaux from six different levels in the Bordeaux hierarchy of wine (the 1855 clasification and the more recent 2020 Cru Bourgeois one) – a real treat!
-Limited edition, 24 packs only.
+Six ready-to-drink, excellent quality red Bordeaux from six different levels in the Bordeaux hierarchy of wine (the 1855 classification and the more recent 2020 Cru Bourgeois one) – a real treat!
+Limited edition, 13 packs left.

 Why we recommend these wines